Authors: Dr. Jean-Paul Rodrigue and Dr. William Anderson

 1. International Transportation

 Consequently, transportation is often referred to as an enabling factor that is not necessarily the cause of international trade but as a condition without which globalization could not have occurred.
-A common development problem is the inability of international transportation infrastructures to support flows, undermining access to the global market, and the benefits derived from international trade.
+A common development problem is the inability of international transportation infrastructures to support flows, undermining access to the global market and the benefits derived from international trade.
 International trade also requires distribution infrastructures that can support trade between several partners.
 Three components of international transportation facilitate trade:

 - Transportation infrastructure.
 Concerns physical infrastructures such as terminals, vehicles, and networks.
 Efficiencies or deficiencies in transport infrastructures will either promote or inhibit international trade.

 - Transactional environment.
 Concerns the complex legal, political, financial, and cultural setting in which international transport systems operate.
-It includes aspects such as exchange rates, regulations, quotas, and tariffs, but also consumer preferences.
+It includes aspects such as exchange rates, regulations, quotas, tariffs, but also consumer preferences.

 - Ports and maritime shipping.
-The importance of maritime transportation in global freight trade in unmistakable, particularly in terms of tonnage, as it handles about 90% of the global trade.
+The importance of maritime transportation in global freight trade is unmistakable, particularly in terms of tonnage, as it handles about 80% of global trade.
 Thus, globalization is the realm of maritime shipping, with containerized shipping at the forefront of the process.
 The global maritime transport system is composed of a series of major gateways granting access to major production and consumption regions.
 Between those gateways are major hubs acting as points of interconnection and transshipment between systems of maritime circulation.

 2. International Transportation and Geopolitics